 The Bilderberg Meeting is an annual meeting designed to foster dialogue between Europe and North America.
 Bilderberg was established in 1954 as a forum for informal discussions, bringing together individuals who share an active interest in affairs relevant to the relationship between Europe and Northern America.
 The meeting has one main goal: to foster discussion and dialogue.
 There is no desired outcome, there is no closing statement, there are no resolutions proposed or votes taken.

 Who leads Bilderberg Meetings?

-Bilderberg Meetings is led by the steering committee and the chairman, currently Henri de Castries.
+Bilderberg Meetings is led by the Steering Committee.
+It's chairman is currently Henri de Castries.

 Who are the participants of the annual Bilderberg meeting?